QuangNguyenVinh/GitPlayground/README.md

 # GitPlayground
-This repo is for my practicing Git skills
+This repo is for my practicing Git skills.
+First message